heyudude/Brawl-Stars-Club-Tools/README.rst

   -h, --help           show this help message and exit --locale LOCALE      Locale if language other than English is desired (see `Other languages/locales`_).
   --config FILE        configuration file for this app.
-  --api_key KEY        API key for developer.clashroyale.com
+  --api_key KEY        API key for developer.brawlstars.com
   --Club Club          Club ID from Brawl Stars.
 If it starts with a '#', Club ID must be quoted.
   --out PATH           Output path for HTML.
   --favicon PATH       Source path for favicon.ico.
 If provided, we will copy to the output directory.
   --club_logo PATH     Source path for Club logo PNG.
 Recommended at least 64x64 pizels.
 If provided, we will copy to the output directory.
   --description PATH   Source path snippet of HTML to replace the Club description.
 Should not be a complete HTML document.
-Sample here: https://github.com/AaronTraas/bstools-agrassar-assets/blob/master/description.html If provided, we will copy to the output directory.
   --canonical_url URL  Canonical URL for this site.
 Used for setting the rel=canonical link in the web site, as well as generating the robots.txt and sitemap.xml
   --debug              Turns on debug mode
   --version            List the version of bstools.